Need to know

 Reduce the intensity of emotions by ‘acting opposite’

-Once you’ve been able to get a little calmer, you’ve figured out what emotion you’re feeling and you’ve validated it, the next step is deciding if you want to do something to reduce the emotion.
-You’re probably thinking: ‘If it’s uncomfortable, of course I want to reduce it!’
-But remember that emotions come up for a reason, and it’s important to make sure we listen to what the emotion is there to tell us.
+Once you’ve figured out what emotion you’re feeling and you’ve validated it, the next step is deciding if you want to reduce the emotion.
+Emotions come up for a reason, and it’s important to make sure we listen to what the emotion is there to tell us.
 Sometimes, however, the emotion delivers its message, and then stays intense and gets in our way, preventing us from being able to act effectively.

 Anger: you’re feeling angry with your partner after a recent fight; you have the urge to say some hurtful things.
 Acting opposite might mean gently avoiding your partner for a little while: if they’re sitting in the living room watching TV, maybe you go into your bedroom to read.
 Or it might mean you decide to treat your partner civilly, with respect, focusing on not making things worse and instead being decent to them.
 Of course, if you decide to walk away and then find you’re sitting in the bedroom continuing to dwell on the situation and thinking judgmental thoughts about your partner, then that will keep your anger going.
-In this case, you could try acting opposite with your thoughts too (ie, try to think kindly about your partner).
+In this case, you could try acting opposite with your thoughts too (ie, try to think kindly about your partner or remember the qualities you like about them).

 Sadness/depression: if your mood is low or you’ve been feeling depressed, the urge is often to do things such as isolate yourself and stop engaging in activities you’d normally do.
 Acting opposite would therefore be reaching out to others to connect, continuing to engage in your activities (or getting back to them), and making sure you do things for yourself that normally feel good, are interesting, enjoyable, calming, and so on.